Updated: Sept. 15, 2025

 These materials provide information about what mpox is, its symptoms, and what you can do.

-This fact sheet is for health care providers and contains information about how Mpox presents, testing, treatment, and reporting cases to DPH.
+The fact sheet is for health care providers and contains information about how Mpox presents, testing, treatment, and reporting cases to DPH.
+Health care providers should contact their local health department for mpox consultation.

 Frequently Asked Questions